ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-clip-asset.md

 > **Important:**
 >
 > In animation graph nodes animation clips are **not referenced directly** but rather through a name mapping.
-This mapping is configured in the [animation graph asset (TODO)](animation-controller/animation-graph-asset.md).
+This mapping is configured in the [animation graph asset](animation-controller/animation-graph-asset.md).

 ## Asset Properties